MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Ablation Study

 \section{Ablation Study}

 \parahead{Initialization of Skinning Weights} We observe that the choice of method used to initialize skinning weights significantly influences the performance of our hand model.
-As demonstrated in \cref{fig:ablation_extra}(a), initializing skinning weights directly onto Gaussians using a nearest neighbor approach, as opposed to using a voxel grid, leads to an issue.
-This approach causes the unstructured Gaussians to shift towards an unrelated bone.
+As demonstrated in \Cref{fig:ablation_extra} (a), initializing skinning weights directly onto Gaussians using a nearest neighbor approach, as opposed to grid initialization, leads Gaussians to move erratically and shift towards an unrelated bone.
 Consequently, this misalignment results in artifacts, where skinning weights are incorrectly allocated to the wrong bone, causing the position to be associated with the incorrect bone.
-The impact of this method of initialization is presented both quantitatively and qualitatively in \cref{tab:hand_ablation} and \cref{fig:hand_ablation}.
+The impact of this method of initialization is presented both quantitatively and qualitatively in \Cref{tab:hand_ablation} and \Cref{fig:hand_ablation}.

-\parahead{Ablation on LPIPS loss} We observed that LPIPS loss helps a lot in realistic renderings and maintaining consistency across views. \Cref{fig:hand_ablation} and quantitatively at \Cref{tab:hand_ablation}, we demonstrate that LPIPS metric enhances the overall visual quality of our hand model.
+\parahead{Ablation on LPIPS loss} We observed that LPIPS loss improves the quality of renderings and maintain consistency across views.
+We also demonstrate that LPIPS loss function improves the overall visual quality of our hand model qualitatively at \Cref{fig:hand_ablation} and quantitatively at \Cref{tab:hand_ablation}.

+\parahead{Alignment with image pixels} We now demonstrate the pixel-alignment results of MANUS-hand and MANO in \Cref{fig:alignment}.
+Due to inherent design and photo-metric losses, our hand representation is pixel-aligned to reference image, resulting in reduced alignment as compared to that of MANO.

+\parahead{Benchmarking MANUS Grasp scenes} We also evaluate our MANUS Hand and Object method in \Cref{tab:dataset_benchmark} using the data included in the MANUS Grasp dataset.
+The well-lit scenes and the absence of harsh shadows in our dataset lead to improved evaluation metrics when compared with those of the InterHand2.6M dataset.